Grace Mugabe: Real estate

 During her tenure as first lady, Grace Mugabe oversaw the construction of two palaces.
 The first, commonly referred to as "Gracelands", was criticised for its extravagance.
 Grace Mugabe later explained that she had paid for it with her own personal savings.
 It was later sold to Muammar Gaddafi of Libya.
 The second was completed in 2007, costing around $50 million.
 The construction was funded by the ZANU-PF party to thank Robert Mugabe for his political service.

 In 2002, Grace Mugabe toured farm properties in Zimbabwe, looking for a new location for herself and her family.
 She chose the Iron Mask Estate, which had been previously owned by farmers John and Eva Matthews.

 The family owns property in Malaysia, and in early 2008, it was reported that Grace Mugabe hoped to move there with her children.
 The intention behind the move was to escape the stress of leadership and to address fears that the first family faces assassination.

 She also acquired property holdings in Hong Kong, including a diamond cutting business and a property at Tai Po, New Territories.
 IOL news speculated that this property acquisition was intended as both a weekend getaway for their daughter, Bona, who was studying at the University of Hong Kong under an assumed name, and that she and her husband expect to escape to China should they be ousted from power in Zimbabwe.
 Legislators of the pro-democracy movement urged the Hong Kong government to study whether to follow international practice in barring certain foreign politicians as many people might be looking at buying properties, investments, or education in Hong Kong.
 Lee Wing-tat said Beijing should be making the decision since this was a foreign affair.
 Spokesperson Jiang Yu from the Ministry of Foreign Affairs of the People's Republic of China said she was not aware of the Mugabes' alleged house purchase in Hong Kong and would not comment further.
 A professor at the University of Hong Kong said Beijing was trying to stay out of the controversy.
 The Beijing central government dismissed the concerns, adding that Falun Gong members were allowed to buy properties in Hong Kong.

-It was reported in 2015 that Zimbabwe was involved in a legal dispute over the ownership of the property in Tai Po in which Bona Mugabe had stayed whilst a student in Hong Kong.
+It was reported in 2015 that Zimbabwe was involved in a legal dispute over the ownership of the property in Tai Po in which Bona Mugabe had stayed while a student in Hong Kong.
 The property had been acquired in June 2008 through a company controlled by Taiwanese-born South African businessman Hsieh Ping-sung for HK$40 million ($5.14 million) and transferred into his own name in 2010.
 The Mugabes allege that the villa belonged to the Zimbabwean government, while Hsieh, who was once a Mugabe confidant, claims there was no question that the house belonged to him.